 Alternative 3.
 Allocate 99% of the total annual catch limit for wreckfish to the commercial sector.
 Allocate 1% of the total annual catch limit for wreckfish to the recreational sector.

 Alternative 4.
-Allocate 100% of the total annual catch limit for wreckfish to the commercial sector.
-The recreational sector is de minimis.
+Allocate 99.5% of the total annual catch limit for wreckfish to the commercial sector.
+Allocate 0.5% of the total annual catch limit for wreckfish to the recreational sector.